-With more than 20 years of experience representing corporations, associations, and multiemployer pension and health funds in labor and employment relations and litigation, Stanley F. Lechner advises on mergers and acquisitions, pensions and health benefits, collective bargaining, employee benefits litigation, and employment discrimination.
-He also counsels regarding workforce change matters, including corporate due diligence, restructuring, and corporate transactions.
-He guides employers, employer associations, and trust funds on management-union relations, contract negotiations and administration, grievances and arbitrations, and matters before the NLRB and US federal courts.
+With more than 30 years of experience representing corporations, associations, and multiemployer pension and health funds in labor and employment relations and litigation, Stanley F. Lechner advises on pensions and health benefits, collective bargaining, employee benefits litigation, and mergers and acquisitions.
+He also counsels employers regarding workforce change matters, including corporate due diligence, restructuring, and corporate transactions.
+He guides employers, employer associations, and trust funds on management-union relations, contract negotiations and administration, grievances and arbitrations, and compliance with US federal and state employment laws.

 His litigation experience includes cases brought under the Employee Retirement Income Security Act (ERISA), National Labor Relations Act (NLRA), Civil Rights Act, Age Discrimination in Employment Act (ADEA), Americans with Disabilities Act (ADA), Fair Labor Standards Act (FLSA), and various contract- and tort-based theories.